 Today, the chief poblanos are grown all over the country.
 Poblanos is also considered a mild pepper.

-Cheese: experiment with different cheeses.
+- Cheese: experiment with different cheeses.
 I have so much fun mixing Oaxaca cheese and a couple of other Mexican cheeses.
-If you are limited in choices but can only find Oaxaca cheese, add some Monterey Jack or white cheddar cheese as a substitute.
+If you have limited choices but can only find Oaxaca cheese, add some Monterey Jack or white cheddar cheese as a substitute.

 Equipment needed

-Stand-up KitchenAid mixer or hand-held mixer for your egg white and yolks.
+Stand-up KitchenAid mixer or hand-held mixer for your egg whites and yolks.

 High-side skillet for frying your chili peppers